LanguageXange/LanguageXange/README.md

 -  🌱Learning: React-Redux, React Hooks, Gatsby

-- ⚡ Fun Fact: I love cruising on the street with my pugboat landyachtz
+- ⚡ Fun Fact: I love cruising on the street with my pugboat landyachtz & play the ukulele

 <!--
 **LanguageXange/LanguageXange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.